gwilliamsmith/Kaleidoscope/README.md

 First off, I know this needs a new name.
 I'm open to suggestions.

 Other than that, this is an experimental mode, utilizing the `food` property of `GraphNode`.
 In this mode, lines create one child, in the direction of the node with the highest `food` value.
 This mode is the least complete, and I'm not currently working in it.
 I will, however, explore any issues that might be opened regarding it.

+## Debug Menu

+I've implemented a debug menu into Kaleidoscope, containing some features that may be useful for advanced users.
+The debug menu can be accessed by holding down the control key, and pressing the 'D' key five times.
+The debug menu is likely to change - as I add new features and get feed back, new functionality may be added, or I may move functionality out of it into the menu.

 ## Contributing